seamapi/docs/docs/api-clients/devices/README.md

 ### Generic Errors

+{% hint style="info" %}
-If a device has one or more errors, one of those errors will always be from this list of generic errors.
+If a device has one or more errors, at least one of those errors will always be from the list of Generic Errors.
+{% endhint %}

-Seam recommends adding error handling logic to you application for each generic error below, however Seam may add more generic errors in the future, so your application should include a fallback case if it encounters an unknown error code.
+Seam recommends adding error handling logic to you application for each generic error below.
+Seam may add more generic errors in the future, so your application should include a fallback case if it encounters an unknown generic error code.

 | Error Type                        | Description                                                                                                                                                                                                                                                  |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |